You will now be taken to Amazon to complete your purchase.purchase in a new tab

 For those looking to support someone who has lost their job, providing emotional support is critically important.
 Do make sure to check in and touch base.
 It’s also helpful to encourage people looking for work to develop a schedule that helps them plan a daily job search.
 Scour the Apple app store for useful tools.
 Make sure that they do things that lift their spirits.
 Ensure that their resume is updated, and that they have had a practice interview if it has been a while since their last one.
 In short, don’t let them get stuck.

 And if at all possible, make sure to lend a hand with basic needs like childcare or check in about basic household necessities.
-There is nothing quite like the gift of a full refrigerator when one’s budget is running on fumes.
+There is nothing quite like the gift of a full refrigerator when a budget is running on fumes.

 For those struggling with feelings of worthlessness from long-term unemployment or underemployment, making sure that they don’t withdraw is essential.
 Hikes or excursions to a movie or concert can help maintain a healthy perspective.
 Buoying spirits and sharpening job skills are two welcome antidotes to the kind of isolation and depression that understandably accompanies unemployment.